devChuk/devchuk.github.io/_projects/stargazer.md

 2. A starfield, a set of slow-moving points that form connections with nearby neighbors
 3. A deer constellation formed out of the stars

-All of the objects in the phases are composed of invisible nodes and visible, white connections.
+All of the objects in the phases are composed of invisible nodes and visible connections.
 I keep track of the phases with a global `_stage` object.
 Note how a `TRANSITION` property is added.
 This stage is used in between the other stages to determine how to move the nodes to a new stage.

 {% highlight javascript %}
 var STAGE = {